Raashii Khanna: Career expansion (2022–present)

 In 2022, Khanna's first release was Rudra: The Edge of Darkness alongside Ajay Devgn, which also marks her digital streaming debut.
 It is an adaptation of the British TV show Luther.
 The web series opened to highly positive reviews from the critics.
 In July 2022, Khanna had two releases.
 The first release was Pakka Commercial, marking her third collaboration with Gopichand.
 The film received mixed reviews from the critics upon its release.
 The next release in the same month was Thank You, marking her second collaboration with Naga Chaitanya.
 The movie received mixed to negative reviews upon release, but Khanna's performance as a "mature and stifled woman" was appreciated.
 Both the films had poor runs at the box-office.
 Her next release in August 2022 was Thiruchitrambalam starring Dhanush.
 The film received rave reviews upon its release, with critics appreciating the performances of the cast of the film.
 Thiruchitrambalam became a box-office hit by grossing more than ₹100 crore worldwide.
 Her next release in October was Sardar opposite Karthi.
 The film opened to rave reviews from the audience and critics alike upon its release.
 Sardar went on to become the second ₹100 crore worldwide grosser for Khanna within the same calendar year.

 In 2023, Khanna's only release was Farzi, created by Raj Nidimoru and Krishna D.K., co-starring Shahid Kapoor and Vijay Sethupathi.
 The series received mostly positive reviews from critics, with Khanna received worldwide praises for her performance as Megha Vyas, an RBI officer.Farzi becomes one of the most watched Indian OTT series of all time.

 In 2024, her first release was Yodha opposite Sidharth Malhotra.
 The film marks Khanna's return to Hindi cinema after a decade, following her debut in the film industry with Madras cafe (2013).
 Yodha opened to mixed reviews from the critics, and ended up as a commercial failure at the box-office.
 Her next release was Aranmanai 4 alongside Sundar C and Tamannaah.
 It was her second collaboration with Tamannaah after Bengal Tiger (2015), and also second collaboration with Sundar C after Aranmanai 3 (2021).
 The film received mixed reviews from both critics and audiences.
 Janani K. from India Today found her performance to be "adequate".
 Aranmanai 4 was a commercial success at the box-office, collecting over ₹100 crores worldwide, thus making it as third consecutive 100 crore grosser movie for Khanna in Tamil cinema.
 Her next release in November was The Sabarmati Report opposite Vikrant Massey which opened up from mixed to negative reviews from the critics.
 Khanna also reprised her role from the film in soap operas Kumkum Bhagya and Kundali Bhagya as a cameo appearance.

 In 2025, her first release was Aghathiyaa co-starring Jiiva and Arjun Sarja which received mixed reviews from both critics and audiences, and underperformed at the box-office.

+She starred in the Hindi films 120 Bahadur, opposite Farhan Akhtar, released theatrically in November 2025.

+In May 2026, she starred in the web-series Lukkhe.